 - Traveling exhibits, performance underwriting, seminars, workshops, surveys, general research and development

-- Operational support of regional and national charities
+- Support of regional and national charities (specific diseases, national causes, etc.)

 - Fundraising or award events